"Nakiri knife MINAMO 170, SG2, olive"

 Material: As the name suggests, Yoshimi Kato forges the Minamo SG2 chef's knife series from SG2 steel.
 This powder steel was developed specifically for Japanese knife blades and produced by several manufacturers.
 This is why there are several names for the almost identical steel: SG2, SGPS, SPG2, Super Gold 2, Super Gold Powder Steel.
 Yoshimi Kato obtains the steel from Takefu Special Steel, the original designation is SPG2 Super Gold 2.
 It is a high-quality, stainless steel with high hardness and excellent cutting performance.
 Essentially, the steel has the following elements: carbon, which influences the hardness of the steel, chromium, which increases the corrosion resistance.
 Molybdenum and vanadium are alloying elements that have a positive effect on the strength and wear resistance of the steel.
 It is important to note that SG2 is a very high quality steel, which is generally more expensive than other common steel grades for knife blades, such as VG-10.
 However, the cutting performance and durability of SG2 knives are also higher.
 If the steel is heat-treated accordingly, a hardness of approx. 63 HRC can be achieved.
 Finish: The Minamo series has a blade with 3 layers and an extremely beautiful hammering that dominates the appearance of the blade.
 Before the blade is hammered, Yoshimi finishes the blade surface with a particularly fine grind.
 Handle: We offer this series with two different handles.
 One handle is made of Italian olive wood, waxed and octagonal (octagon) shaped.
 The second handle is made of dark wenge. octagon.
 Both handles have a great feel and fit perfectly in the hand.

-Japanese chef's knives are made from extremely hard steels and are forged and ground thinner than their European counterparts.
-Some of these knives have very finely ground cutting edges, making them more delicate and only suitable for soft cuts.
-Please note the relevant information in the product details.
-Knives with a very thin cutting edge and hollow grind are particularly prone to chipping on the blade.
-These are ideal for fine cuts of soft food, but should be used with appropriate care.
-Sharpening on a whetstone usually produces an angled grind, which makes the edge more stable over time.
+Japanese kitchen knives are made from extremely hard steels and are forged and sharpened thinner than their European counterparts.
+Some of these knives have very finely ground cutting layers, making them more delicate and suitable only for soft materials.
+Please refer to the product details for related information.
+Knives with a very thin edge and hollow grind are particularly prone to chipping.
+While they are excellent for fine cuts of soft materials, they should be used with appropriate caution.
+When sharpening on a whetstone, an angled edge is usually formed, which makes the blade more stable over time.

-All products are unique, slight deviations from the exemplary illustration are therefore possible.
+All products are unique, so slight variations from the sample image are possible.

-When using knives made of sensitive steel types, such as Aogami, Shirogami or V-Toku, please clean them occasionally with a cloth and water, even during prolonged use.
-However, acidic foods can still cause discoloration on these classic carbon steels.
-After use, please wash by hand with hot water and use a neutral detergent if necessary.
+For knives made from delicate steel types, such as Aogami, Shirogami, or V-Toku, please clean them occasionally with a cloth and water, even during extended use.
+Acidic foods may still cause discoloration in these traditional carbon steels.
+After use, wash by hand with hot water and, if necessary, use a neutral detergent.
 Never put the knife in the dishwasher.
-After cleaning, dry thoroughly, oil if necessary and store in a well-ventilated place.
-Residual moisture can cause rust on non-stainless steels.
-Please refer to our articles in the ORYOKI Japan blog on product care.
+After cleaning, dry thoroughly, oil if necessary, and store in a well-ventilated place.
+Residual moisture can cause rust in non-stainless steels.
+Please refer to our ORYOKI Japan blog for product care tips.

 Clean the knife by hand and do not use a dishwasher.
-Dry it thoroughly afterwards.
+Dry it thoroughly after cleaning.